Asia oil refiners rake in record profits on tight global supplies

 SINGAPORE, April 28 (Reuters) - Asian oil refiners are reaping their highest profits ever this week, spurred by higher fuel demand during peak holiday seasons as more economies recover from the COVID-19 pandemic while the region ramps up exports to Europe to replace a Russia shortfall.

-Profit margins for a complex refinery in Singapore, the bellwether for Asian refiners, tipped over $20 a barrel on Wednesday.
+Profit margins for complex refineries in Singapore, the bellwether for Asian refiners, tipped over $20 a barrel on Wednesday.

-Gasoline, diesel and jet fuel crack spreads hit new highs of $22, $46 and $36 per barrel respectively amid a transport boom as more economies ease COVID restrictions.
+Gasoline, diesel and jet fuel crack spreads all hit fresh record highs of $22.28, $47.53 and $37.38 per barrel respectively on Thursday, thanks to a transport boom as more economies ease COVID restrictions.
 DUB-SIN-REF, GL92-SIN-CRK, JETSGCKMc1, GO10SGCKMc1

-But supply remains tight following lower fuel exports from China and disruption to trade flows of Russian oil due to international sanctions, said Hui Ting Sim, an analyst at Moody's Investors Service.
+The demand strength comes at a time when supplies remain tight following lower fuel exports from China and disruption to trade flows of Russian oil due to international sanctions, industry analysts said.

-"The recent surge in diesel crack spreads driven by shortages in Europe will also push refiners to ramp up output of diesel over gasoline, thereby reducing gasoline supply," he added.
+"The current strength in cracks for transportation fuels are likely due to the convergence of improving demand and tightened regional production," Sandy Kwa, senior analyst at Boston Consulting Group, said, adding there is also some seasonal support coming from the Ramadan month in Indonesia and Malaysia.

+"Meanwhile, regional production is subdued due to the spring refinery maintenance season, as well as low runs in China...
+The current robust margins will incentivize the available refineries to maximize runs, and even encourage those on turnarounds to return online."

 Strong margins will benefit export-oriented refiners such as South Korea's SK Energy and S-Oil Corp 010950.KS, as well as Taiwan's Formosa Petrochemical Corp 6505.TW.

-However, refiners may have little room to squeeze out more fuel because most are already running at full capacities, traders said.
+However, refiners may have little room to squeeze out more fuel because most are already running at full capacity, traders said.

 "Refiners are already maxing out.
 Everybody wants to run more but there is not really much spare capacity except for China," said an analyst at a North Asian refiner.